PTMagicians/Settings-Archive/PT-Settings-Switcher/Readme.md

 - Default (higher volatility, slight uptrend)
 - Bull
 - Moon (extreme upward moving market)
+- (later you can add more if needed)

-### 4. Download your settings files
+### 4. Download your config/settings files
-Select the settings dropdown in the center, and choose your settings you want to download.  __It is ok to use the same settings for multiple market conditions__.
-Click the "DOWNLOAD" button to the right -- __NOT "SAVE"__ -- and all three files (pairs, dca, and indicators) will be downloaded to your browsers default download folder.
+Select the Config dropdown at the top of your Profit Trailer screen, and select "Other Configs."
+If you haven't already, you will need to add the public configs you want to use.
+Then select the title of the active config to select the config files you want, and click the "DOWNLOAD" button to the right -- __NOT "SAVE"__ -- and all three files (pairs, dca, and indicators) will be downloaded to your browsers default download folder.

 ### 5. Change the extensions of all downloaded files from ".txt" to ".properties"
 You should now have three files for all six cases listed in #3, with the names of your settings.  e.g., ElGringoLoco-PAIRS.properties, ElGringoLoco-DCA.properties, ElGringoLoco-INDICATOR.properties.